 My current research interest include: coordination and cooperation in multi-agent systems, strategic logics, cooperative game theory, network flow problems; or in more general terms: cs.MA, cs.GT, cs.LO, cs.AI, math.LO.

-- Thomas Ågotnes, Wojtek Jamroga and Piotr Kaźmierczak: “Multi-agency is coordination and (limited) communication”, submitted to PRIMA-14;
+- Thomas Ågotnes, Wojtek Jamroga and Piotr Kaźmierczak: “Multi-agency is coordination and (limited) communication”, accepted at PRIMA-14;

 - Piotr Kaźmierczak: “Gerhard Weiss (ed.): Multiagent Systems” (book review), Künstliche Intelligenz, special issue on Multi-agent decision making, Springer 2014;